-- 2. Install the new fan kit: - a Connect the two cables from the fan unit to the board inside the transceiver. - b Position the fan kit, aligning the fan kit and the fixing holes on the rear of the transceiver.
+3. Install the new fan unit:

+- ^a Connect the two cables from the fan unit to the board inside the equipment. - b Position the fan kit, aligning the fan kit and the fixing holes on the rear of the equipment.

-Note: Make sure the wires are not pinched between the fan kit and the transceiver.
+Note: Make sure the wires are not pinched between the fan kit and the equipment.

-- c Secure the fan kit to the transceiver tightening the two captive hexagon socket cylindrical head screws M4x18mm, provided with the replacement kit. - 3.
-Access the DAS supervision module web interface and check that the Fan Speed alarm is no longer active for the component.
+- ^c Secure the fan kit to the equipment tightening the two captive hexagon socket cylindrical head screws M4x18mm, provided with the replacement kit. - 4.
+Access the web interface of the DAS supervision module which manages the component and check that the Fan Speed alarm is no longer active for the replaced fan unit.

 Refer to the JMA DAS Platform Remote Monitoring and Management User Guide for details.